-- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is inconclusive due to an inconsistent trend over the past five years. - In 2013 cash and investments decreased while governmental expenditures remained constant.
-The decrease in cash and investments is attributable to the transfer of private donations held by the City on behalf of the CMPA returned to the CMPA. - In 2014 cash and investments slightly increased while governmental expenditures decreased.
-The decrease expenditures can be attributed to a reduction in debt service, a reduction in capital purchases and the disposition of the West Florida Public Library system. - In 2015 cash and investments decreased slightly while expenditures increased.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in cash over the past few years. - In 2015 cash and investments decreased slightly and expenditures increased.
 The major increases in governmental funds' expenditures stems from increases in capital purchases and Housing Assistance funding. - In 2016 cash and investments increased while expenditures decreased slightly.
-The increases in cash and investments is attributable to capital bond proceeds from the issuance of the Local Option Gas Tax Revenue Bond, Series 2016 which were set aside to pay for future debt service payments.
+The increases in cash and investments is attributable to increased cash set aside to pay future debt service payments on the Local Option Gas Tax Revenue Bond, Series 2016. - In 2017 cash and investments increased and expenditures increased slightly.
+The increases in cash and investments is attributable to increased general fund cash, increased cash set aside to pay for future debt service payments and increased cash in Local Option Sales Tax capital fund.